amoraric/PhotoAlbum/readme.md

     cd secg4-security-project/albumPhoto
     ```

+2. Create a file .env and insert the content of the .env.example file

-2. Run the following commands:
+3. Run the following commands:
     ```bash
     composer install
     php artisan serve